mathewsjoyy/mathewsjoyy/README.md

 - 💬 Ask me about anything you want!
 - 📫 How to reach me: mathews2492@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: err, I've been to 3 countries so far in life (india, france and italy)
+- ⚡ Fun fact: err, I've been to 3 countries so far in life (india, france and italy) and definitely planning on going to more!

 <img src="images/mj.png">